Kasha-Katuwe Tent Rocks National Monument

 Trail Guide

-• The national monument includes a national recreational trail.
-It is for foot travel only, and contains two segments that provide opportunities for hiking, birdwatching, geologic observation and plant identification.
-Both segments of the trail begin at the designated monument parking area.
+• The Monument includes a national recreational trail.
+It is for foot travel only, and contains two segments that provide opportunities for hiking, birdwatching, geologic observation, and plant identification.
+Both segments of the trail begin at the designated Monument parking area.

 • The Cave Loop Trail is 1.2 miles long, rated as easy.
 The more difficult Canyon Trail is a 1.5-mile, one-way trek into a narrow canyon with a steep (630-ft) climb to the mesa top for excellent views of the Sangre de Cristo, Jemez, Sandia mountains and the Rio Grande Valley.
 Both trails are maintained; however, during inclement weather the canyon may flash flood and lightning may strike the ridges.

-• The Veterans Memorial Trail is a 1-mile long loop trail, rated as very easy and is wheel chair accessible.
-The Veterans Memorial is located at the end of a 3 mile long gravel surfaced road overlooking picturesque Peralta Canyon and Jemez Mountain peaks.
+• The Veterans’ Memorial is located at the end of a 3-mile-long gravel surfaced road overlooking picturesque Peralta Canyon and Jemez Mountain peaks.
 Picnic tables, shelters and toilets are available at both sites.

 Prohibitions and Restrictions